 The Commission will continue its positive trend of improving services to tribal governments and tribal gaming commissions while finding a stable balance in its fee rate collections.
+In addition, the Commission notes the importance of maintaining its fiscal self-sufficiency to ensure the continuity of its operations given any potential risks to significant fluctuations to its singular source of funding and the impact those fluctuations would have on Indian gaming's regulatory framework.
 Technology in the gaming industry continues to evolve, resulting in both greater efficiencies and new challenges.
 In order to keep pace with changes in technology, financial resources will be directed to providing technical training to the Commission staff and updating technology platforms.
-In addition, the agency will continue to provide up-to-date technical training to tribal gaming operators and regulators to assure their ability to regulate and safeguard the integrity of Indian gaming.
+In addition, the Agency will continue to provide up-to-date technical training to tribal gaming.
 Strategic flexibility will ensure that adequate resources are available to meet the growing needs for technical assistance and training in Indian gaming enterprises large and small.